BWICompanies/bwi_app/README.md

 Reading data from local storage in a null safe way.
 (If it doesn't exist, returns null) final int? counter = prefs.getInt('counter');

+If need to know if it exists this returns a bool response prefs.containsKey("counter")

 # Navigation and Routing
 A sample that shows how to use the [Router][] API to handle common navigation scenarios.